krylosov-aa/pg-status/README.md

 You can currently set up and run the project in the following ways:

+### Install deb package

+You can download a deb package for linux amd64 from [the Release](https://github.com/krylosov-aa/pg-status/releases/).

 ### Download binary

-You can download pre-built linux amd64 binaries from [the Releases section](https://github.com/krylosov-aa/pg-status/releases/).
+You can download pre-built linux amd64 binaries from [the Release](https://github.com/krylosov-aa/pg-status/releases/).

 A dynamically linked binary is available, which requires the necessary dependencies to be installed on your system.
 You can read about the required dependencies below, and also take a very clear look at the docker files,